openlookeng/community/guide_en/guide.md

 **2.1.1 Registering a Gitee/GitHub Account**

-The code of openLooKeng is hosted on Gitee and GitHub.
-Therefore, you need to register an account with Gitee or GitHub before making contribution.
+The code of openLooKeng is hosted on [Gitee](https://gitee.com/openlookeng) and [Github](https://github.com/openlookeng).
+Therefore, you need to register an account with [Gitee](https://gitee.com/openlookeng) or [Github](https://github.com/openlookeng) before making contribution.
 You are advised to use your personal email address to register an account.
 After the registration is complete, use the account to log in.the repository to the local development

 **2.1.2 Signing the openLooKeng CLA**

-Go to the Contributor License Agreement page and sign the CLA with your Gitee ID based on your identity (individual/employee/corporation).
+Go to the [Contributor License Agreement](https://clasign.osinfra.cn/sign/Z2l0ZWUlMkZvcGVubG9va2VuZw==) page and sign the CLA with your Gitee ID based on your identity (individual/employee/corporation).
 View your Gitee ID in your Gitee profile.

 <img src='img/4.png'>

 **2.1.3 Installing and Configuring Git**

 Git is an excellent project version control solution.
-For details, see the Git Book.
+For details, see the [Git Book](https://git-scm.com/book/en/v2).
-Download and install Git by referring to Getting Started > Installing Git.
+Download and install Git by referring to [Getting Started > Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 **Initial Configuration**